 Found in Episode 4 of the main campaigns, the monk followers of El Oscuro are powerful foes that can attack in numbers, requiring the use of missile and magic weapons to survive each encounter.
 They do not appear in the Shareware version at all.

-- Death Monk - About five times as tough to kill as common uniformed guards, the Death Monk creeps towards the player and, when close enough, drains health from the player (replenishing his own health).
+- Death Monk - Tougher to kill than common uniformed guards (and resistant to bullet fire), the Death Monk creeps towards the player and, when close enough, drains health from the player (replenishing his own health).

-- Deathfire Monk - About five times as tough to kill as common uniformed guards, the Deathfire Monk shoots powerful balls of energy at the player.
+- Deathfire Monk - Tougher to kill than common uniformed guards (and resistant to bullet fire), the Deathfire Monk shoots powerful balls of energy at the player.

 At the final level of each episode (with the exception of the Shareware episode), the player fights one of the four bosses in the game.
 The level is only cleared when the boss is destroyed.